Cooper test

-The cooper test which was designed by Kenneth H. Cooper in 1968 for US military use is a physical fitness test.
-In its original form, the point of the test is to run as far as possible within 12 minutes.
-Pacing is important, as the participant will not cover a maximal distance if they begin with a pace too close to an all out sprint.
-The outcome is based on the distance the test person ran, their age and their sex.
+The Cooper test is a physical fitness test that measures an individual's cardiovascular endurance.
+It was created for the United States Armed Forces by physician Kenneth H. Cooper in 1968.
+The test is performed by running as long a distance as possible within 12 minutes.
+The results are based on the distance the participant ran, their age, and their gender.

-It is an easy test to perform in larger groups.
-For athletes, the length of the run is considered to be that of a long distance run, since everything above 3 km is rated "long distance"—which means the runner will primarily use their "red", slow oxidative muscle cells.
+The test is more difficult to complete in larger groups.
+For athletes, the length of the run is considered to be that of a short distance run, since everything above 3 km is rated "long distance"—which means the runner will primarily use their "red", slow oxidative muscle cells.

-For comparison the 2 miles (3,218.7 meters) outdoor world record is 7:58.61 by Daniel Komen, the 5000 meters world record outdoor of Joshua Cheptegei is 12:35.36.
-The 2 miles outdoor world record for women is Meseret Defar with 8:58.58 and Tirunesh Dibaba time for the outdoor 5000 m is 14:11.15.

 Interpretation of results

 The following is an example of the many tables that exist for the test:

 VO2 max estimate

-The results can be correlated with VO2 max.
+The results can be correlated with VO2 max by inverting the linear regression values presented in the original publication.